w-biggs/angular-downlevel-async-withfetch-minimal-repro/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+Running `npm run simple-server` will also start a simple static server that serves a 404 for the json files this minimal repro is requesting.
+This is useful to reproduce the fetch error.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.